-The Malandarri Festival is an annual community-led dance and cultural event that celebrates and showcases the artistic and cultural achievements of the four different Indigenous clan groups in Borroloola, Robinson River and surrounding region: Yanyuwa, Garrwa, Gurdanji, and Mara Clans.
+The Malandarri Festival is an annual community-led dance and cultural event that celebrates and showcases the artistic and cultural achievements of the four different Indigenous clan groups in Borroloola, Robinson River and surrounding region: Yanyuwa, Garrwa, Gudanji, and Marra Clans.

 The Malandarri Festival is a part of Artback NT’s Indigenous Traditional Dance Program (ITDP).
 ITDP was established to support the Northern Territory’s artistic and cultural practices through inter-generational learning, strengthening relationships between Elders and young people and encouraging cultural leadership.